Xtended99/NoteTaker/README.md

 ![Run_Two MP4](./assets/videos/team_info_builder_test.mp4)

 ### Given:

+Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save
+notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.

+The application’s front end has already been created.
+It's your job to build the back end, connect the two, and then
+deploy the entire application to Heroku.

+AS A small business owner
+I WANT to be able to write and save notes SO THAT I can organize my thoughts and keep track of tasks I need to complete

+### Acceptance Criteria

+-   GIVEN a note-taking application
+-   WHEN I open the Note Taker
+-   THEN I am presented with a landing page with a link to a notes page
+-   WHEN I click on the link to the notes page
+-   THEN I am presented with a page with existing notes listed in the left-hand column, plus empty fields to enter a new note title and the note’s text in the right-hand column
+-   WHEN I enter a new note title and the note’s text
+-   THEN a Save icon appears in the navigation at the top of the page
+-   WHEN I click on the Save icon
+-   THEN the new note I have entered is saved and appears in the left-hand column with the other existing notes
+-   WHEN I click on an existing note in the list in the left-hand column
+-   THEN that note appears in the right-hand column
+-   WHEN I click on the Write icon in the navigation at the top of the page
+-   THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column

 Your task is to build a Node.js command-line application that takes in information about employees on a software
 engineering team, then generates an HTML webpage that displays summaries for each person.
 Testing is key to making
 code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.